jkoutavas/rn-notifications/README.md

 ```
 $ npx react-native init NotifyApp
+$ npx react-native-rename NotifyApp2 -b com.heynow.notifyapp
+$ npx react-native-rename NotifyApp -b com.heynow.notifyapp
 $ cd NotifyApp
 $ yarn add react-native-notifications
 ```
 At this writing, this will produce a React Native v0.63.2 app.

+The two calls to `react-native-rename` are done so as to get a proper bundle identifer (iOS) / package name+applicationID (Android).
+The default application ID is simply `com.notifyapp`.
+Gone are the days where you could have done this: `react-native init NotifyApp -package com.heynow.notifyapp`

 ## iOS setup
 Just building this with whatever's currently installed on my personal dev MacBook Pro running Mojave 10.14.6.